 The final examination must be scheduled two weeks in advance by the Committee through the School of Graduate Studies and must be completed and the results reported by the deadline specified in the Academic Calendar.

 The student’s academic advisor must complete the “Notice of Defense” form and secure the necessary signatures.
 The Preliminary Approval and Notice of Defense must be received at the School of Graduate Studies no later than two weeks in advance of the defense.
 The candidate and committee members must be present at the defense.

 The final examination for the doctoral degree is conducted by the candidate’s full Faculty Advisory Committee in the presence of the dean of the School of Graduate Studies and such other members of the Graduate Faculty as elect to attend.
 The final examination must include an oral examination but also may include written portions.
 The examination must cover the dissertation but need not be limited thereto.
 Committee members must have had adequate opportunity to examine the final copy prior to the examination and will indicate their approval by signing the “Approval Page” of the dissertation and the “Final Report on Candidate.”
 Final examinations which are failed may be repeated once with the prior approval of the Advisory Committee and the Dean.

 A student may pass the Doctoral Comprehensive and/or Final Examination with one dissenting vote.
 The dissenter must submit a written report on his/her decision to the School of Graduate Studies.
-Four signatures will be accepted on the final copy of the dissertation.
+Three signatures will be accepted on the final copy of the dissertation.